 • Public talks at schools, astronomy clubs, and conferences.
 If you would like me to give a public talk at your institution, please do not hesistate to contact me.

-We plan to offer a PhD in Astronomy at Texas A&M, pending approval by the Texas A&M System and the State Coordinating Board of Higher Education.
-Thus, we are looking for highly qualified undergraduate students who would like to join our group to pursue a PhD in Astronomy.
+As of Fall 2016, we offer MS and PhD degrees in Astronomy and we are looking for highly qualified undergraduate students who would like to join our Department.
 If you are interested in more information, please do not hesitate to contact me, or visit the admissions page here.